download .graphql schema

 It provides information on the sender, receiver, current stage of the transfer, and asset metadata.

-To query for specific addresses, add the sender and receiver to the where clause:
+To query for specific addresses (either sender or receiver), add the canonical address to the p_addresses_canonical args clause:

 ]